Thats-so-Mo/X360-controller-on-the-Gamecube/README.md

 Special Thanks to Felis for developing the USB Host Shield library

-And Special Thanks to Froq/Simple Controllers helping me out and showing me that what I needed to do was possible.
+And Special Thanks to Froq/Simple Controllers for helping me out and showing me that what I wanted to do was possible.